Jojoooo1/operator-sdk-assigment/README.md

       context);
 ```

+I did not implement a function to update the `NamespaceClass` status, but it can be easily done by iterating over all cached namespaces and checking
+the `namespaceclass.akuity.io/ready` label.
+To prevent any unnecessary calls to the Kubernetes API, I would recommend to only update the status if it
+was updated.

 ### Dependents

 All dependent resources use a `labelSelector` with a value of `app.kubernetes.io/namespace-class` to ensure that only the resources managed by the